Enjoying our puzzle hints?

 MOOD RING

-Definition: a ring that changes color based on the wearer's emotions
+Definition: a ring that changes color based on the wearer's mood

 PET ROCK